-11.1.7 Flash and swop buttons
+11.1.6 Flash and swop buttons

 The Flash and Swop buttons on the playback faders may be used at any time to flash and solo cues and chases.
 The Flash button adds the playback into the current output, the Swop button turns off all other output.
 The Flash button can also be set to Flash With Times which will use the pre-programmed timings of the cue when flashing.

 You can reallocate the functions of the Flash and Swop/Select buttons on the console using Key Profiles - see section 13.1.4 on page 235.
 A useful alternative function is Preload which allows you to pre-position the attributes of the fixtures before you raise the playback fader, which is handy for avoiding unwanted movements (any fixtures which are already active in another playback will not change when you use Preload).
 You can also allocate Go and Stop buttons for cue lists and chases.
 To quickly change the key profile, hold Avo Shift and press [Edit Key Profile].
+The Sapphire Touch also has a configurable Black button for each fader.